Table of Contents

 A balance of introverted and extroverted workers is necessary to any effective workplace.
 Each brings different strengths to the table, and each is valuable to both company culture and productivity.

 By using body language, practicing public speaking, taking advantage of alternative forms of communication, being social, letting people know about your needs, and playing to your strengths, introverts can thrive in any workspace.

-This article was originally published on Introvert Whisperer.
+A version of this article was originally published on Introvert Whisperer.